gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 He knew it.

-He wrote himself into the work over sixty years — his crises, his loves, his political frustrations, his scientific obsessions, his old age — all of it is in Faust.
+He wrote himself into the work over sixty years: his crises, his loves, his political frustrations, his scientific obsessions, his old age, all of it is in Faust.

 The work is the longest